leonmwila/choma-nursing-school-portal/README.md

 Choma Nursing School Portal
 ===========================

-This is a customized student information system for Choma Nursing School, based on RosarioSIS.
+This is a customized student information system for Choma Nursing School, based on RosarioTheme PHP framework.

 Quick Start with Docker Compose
 ---------------------------